benwiz/graphics/README.md

 - Pre-process the input image to remove noise and reduce image size (OpenCV)
 - Detect edges in the input image (OpenCV)
 - If the image contains humans faces, detect facial features as well (DLib)
-- Choose a random subset of the above detected points / edges
-- Triangulate using Delaunay Triangulation
+- Triangulate using Delaunay Triangulation or create a Voronoi diagram
-- Fill the triangles with the mean value of all pixels contained by it (in parallel for faster computation)
+- Fill the ~triangles~ polygons with the mean value of all pixels contained by it (in parallel for faster computation)

 ## Parts